THE REALITY BEHIND 9 BIG INSTAGRAM MYTHS

-Could Instagram myths be holding you back from growing your business?
+Could Instagram myths be keeping you away from developing your business?

-From Instagram’s shadowban, to your posts only being shown to 7% of your audience, we’ve heard lots of rumors about how Instagram works.
+From Instagram’s shadow ban, to your content only being displayed to 7% of your followers, we’ve witnessed lots of rumors about how Instagram algorithm works.

 Unfortunately, believing these myths can prevent you from taking full advantage of Instagram.
-Here are some Instagram myths that simply aren’t true.
+Here are few Instagram myths that are absolutely untrue.
 So, stop believing them, and stop spreading them as if they were factual.

 Instagram Myth #1:

 Instagram is Shadowbanning Business Profiles